Leooo-Shen/KDTree/performance_analysis/performance_anaylsis.md

 ## Results

 ### Time cost with small dataset
-- Time cost in loading data from csv: 0.000878ss
+- Time cost in loading data from csv: 0.00082s
-- Time cost in constructing kd-tree: 0.000878s
+- Time cost in constructing kd-tree: 0.000264s
-- Time cost in finding minimum: 6e-5s
+- Time cost in finding minimum: 0.000032s
-- Time cost in finding nearest neighbor: 0.000164s
+- Time cost in deleting tree: 0.000033s
-- Total time: 4.9e-05s
+- Total time: 0.002223s

 ### Time cost with middle dataset
+- Time cost in loading data from csv: 0.135118s
+- Time cost in constructing kd-tree: 0.175945s
+- Time cost in finding minimum: 0.00014s
+- Time cost in deleting tree: 0.00014s
+- Total time: 0.017499s

 ### Time cost with large dataset
 - Time cost in loading data from csv: 14.6284s
-- Time cost in constructing kd-tree: 41.7008s
+- Time cost in constructing kd-tree: 39.3877s
 - Time cost in finding minimum: 0.000795s
-- Time cost in finding nearest neighbor: 0.000659s
+- Time cost in deleting tree: 2.70185s
-- Total time:
+- Total time: 76.4677s

-### Memory consumption
+### Memory consumption with large dataset
+We only record the memory consumption with large dataset for clearer view.

+Use the command `gnome-system-monitor` to open system monitor on Ubuntu.

-## Diagrams
+## Diagrams on time cost

 ## Analysis
-1. The slowest part of the code is to construct kd-tree from loaded data, which
+1. The slowest part of the code is to construct kd-tree from loaded data, which takes up about % % % while using the small, middle, large dataset respectively.
+It is caused by many `new` opeations during construction.
+We tried to replace them with smart pointers, but this introduces undesired issues in constructing that need more time for further invesitagion.

-load data from csv file, then convert to `std::vector<double>`, which takes up to
+2. Loading data from csv file is the second slowest operation within the code.
+Futher improvement can be done by usling multi-thread techniques.

+3. Finding minimum is fast once the tree is successfully constructed.
+This proves the validaty of KD-Tree to fast data searching speed.

+4. Finding the nearest neighbor is unfortunately unstable, which throws some segamentation fault sometimes depending on the target.
+We suspect that this is caused during the reverse search (climbing up to the tree root).
+However, due to time limits, we remain this question open.
+The time cost for finding the nearest neighbor is not included in the test_performance function.

+## Future works
+1. Invesitage into the `searchNN` function, especially in the reverse part for bug-shooting.
+2. Use multi-thread methods for loading data (particularly for large dataset) from hard drives.
+3. Develop another version with smart pointers in construct_tree, and compare its performance with traditional `new` and `delete` methods.
+As we can see, deleting the tree also needs some time :) But we are not sure which one is better in terms of time costs before any experiments.